bukharilab/Semantically/README.md

 ![alt text](https://github.com/ahmadchan/Semantically/blob/master/logo.png)

-# Semantically: A toolkit for semantic content editing and publishing of biomedical literature
+# A Socio-technical Approach for Biomedical Content Authoring and Structured Web Publishing

 A project by: